CAAPIM/iOS-MAS-Proximity/README.md

 {
 	// Ask user's consent to authorize other devices using UIAlertController or other methods with given information.

-	// If user does not want to authorize other deivce, simply call following completion(NO, nil);
+	// If user does not want to authorize other device, simply call following completion(NO, nil);

 	// If user allows to authorize other device, simply call following